 I am expecting a AIP from Yorkshire BS this week so we can work out what to offer on a property we like as otherwise we are dependent on web based calculators (which aren't taking into account credit checks etc).
 Do Yorkshire BS recommend any Portland solicitors on the Yorkshire BS conveyancing panel, or is it better to find our own lawyer?

 You will need to appoint Portland solicitors independently although you'll need to choose one on the Yorkshire BS conveyancing panel.
 The solicitor represents both you and Yorkshire BS through the process.

-Yesterday I discovered that there is a flying freehold element on a house I have offered on two weeks back in what was supposed to be a simple, no chain conveyancing.
+Yesterday I discovered that there is a flying freehold element on a house I have offered on a fortnight ago in what was supposed to be a straight forward, no chain conveyancing.
 Portland is the location of the property.
-Can you shed any light on this issue?
+Can you offer any guidance?

 Flying freeholds in Portland are not the norm but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Portland you would need to get your solicitor to go through the deeds very carefully.
-Your lender may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Portland may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Even though you don't necessarily need a conveyancing solicitor in Portland you would need to get your solicitor to go through the deeds diligently.
+Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Portland may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold property.
+You should also check with your insurance broker as to whether they will insure a flying freehold residence.